michaelnguyenm/ray-noises-app/README.md

 # Ray Noises App

 A simple soundboard application created as a joke for the Nijisanji KR VTuber, [Ray Akira](https://www.youtube.com/channel/UC7hffDQLKIEG-_zoAQkMIvg), but also for me to learn using React local storage, handling multilingual user interfaces, and using Typescript.
-I personally host the webapp at...
+I personally host the webapp at [rayakiranois.es](https://rayakiranois.es).

 ## Getting Started